yummybomb/ComputerSystems/HW1/README.md

         This error occurs when the pointer passed through myfree does not point to the start of a valid chunk This error can occur if the pointer points to the middle of a valid chunk, or if the pointer is not in the heap

+TESTING TIMES:

+Here are the times we got by using the getAllTests() on iLab:

+Testing times for 50 iterations

+Test 1 time:
+6.620000 microseconds
+Test 2 time:
+122.320000 microseconds
+Test 3 time:
+12.320000 microseconds
+Test 4 time:
+123.100000 microseconds
+Test 5 time:
+2.480000 microseconds